 The Voyage was the final stone carving completed just prior to my exhibition.
 Over the summer of 2020, while not able to get to my destinations, I went on an inward journey creating this vessel-like sculpture as a personal voyage.
 In this combination of stones, I’m on an unknown journey with a passenger (me), represented by the smaller stone.
 The base of the vessel has equal strength giving the illusion of a boat in water (note the white of the soapstone as sea foam).
 The pairing of The Voyage with Back Beach Surf, plays upon my encounters with the ocean and rocks, capturing the feeling of water and motion.

 Photography ~ Always a camera present, my family documented their travels wherever life took them.
 I’ve fond memories of their early model cameras—Brownie and Polaroid for instant pictures, among others.
 My dad also made Super 8 films.
 Slide shows and short movies became part of family gatherings.
-Recalling my first film camera—a Honeywell Pentax 35mm, I tend to think my interest in pictures was due to these observations.
+I recall my first film camera—a Honeywell Pentax 35mm, and tend to think my interest in pictures was due to a family that loved adventuring outdoors.
 Perhaps a bit young to fully realize the impact their photography would have in my own work today, as painters, sculptors, and photographers among us, we shared an interest in art early on at these specific locations along the coast of New England.